Skip to main content

 How can I track EVF's earnings and financial reports?

 Eaton Vance Senior Income Trust (EVF) reports quarterly earnings approximately 4-6 weeks after each fiscal quarter ends.
 You can track earnings dates, revenue and EPS estimates, and actual results on this page's Financials tab.
 Earnings surprises (beats or misses) often cause significant short-term price moves.
-Setting up alerts through your brokerage for EVF earnings announcements is recommended.
+Your brokerage can send alerts for EVF earnings announcements.

 Disclaimer: This content is for informational purposes only and does not constitute investment advice.
 Always do your own research and consult a financial advisor.